DKFZ-ODCF/AlignmentAndQCWorkflows/README.md

 # Configuration

 All configuration variables are documented in the XML files in the `resources/configurationFiles/` directory.
-One per workflow.
-Note that the workflows depend on each other, i.e. the WES and WGBS workflows are extension of the WGS workflow.
-This means that most options of the WGS workflow also are used for the other two workflows.
+There is one XML for each workflow.
+Note that the workflows depend on each other, i.e. the WES and WGBS workflows are extension of the WGS workflow -- this can be recognized from the `imports` attribute of the top-level configuration tag in the XMLs.
+This means that most options of the WGS workflow also affect the other two workflows.
 Furthermore, settings in the WGBS and WES workflow may override those in the WGS workflow.
 Some processing steps, notably those of the ACEseq quality control (QC) are not valid for the WES workflow.

-See the [Roddy](https://github.com/eilslabs/Roddy) documentation for a description of how to configure and run workflows.
+See the [Roddy](https://github.com/TheRoddyWMS/Roddy) documentation for a description of how to configure and run workflows.

 # Software Requirements